aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 with the corresponding [SubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/SubAckPacket.html) returned by the broker.
 The promise is rejected with an error if anything goes wrong before the `SubAckPacket` is received.
 You should always check the reason codes of a `SubAckPacket` completion to determine if the subscribe operation actually succeeded.

+> [!NOTE]
+> If you try to subscribe with the v2 MQTT5 client to a topic that is not allowed by a policy, you do not get the connection
+> closed but instead receive a SUBACK with a reason code.

 In the v2 SDK, if the MQTT5 client is going to subscribe and receive packets from the MQTT broker, it is important to also set up the [PublishEvents](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5ClientOptions.PublishEvents.html)